scrabbletank/farhome-rules/monstroustreasure.md

 *Magic Leather Armor +1, Requires Attunement*

 Leather armor with bones woven to reinforce it.
 Once per day you may cast _Cloud of Teeth_ at 3rd level.

+#### Boots of Leaping
+*Wondrous Item, Requires Attunement*

+light leather boots with feathers sewn up the sides.
+When wearing these boots you can jump 3 times further.
+While attuned to the boots you know the superior version of the _Savage Leap_ maneuver and it has a range of 4 tiles instead of 2.

+#### Boots of Momentum
+*Wondrous Item*

+Heavy boots that are slow to move and hard to stop.
+While wearing your sprint speed is reduced by 1.
+When you move at least 2 tiles and land an attack you may reroll all wound dice in the attack and push the creature back 1 tile if they are Large or smaller, moving to their tile.

 #### Carrion Feather Armor
 *Scalemail Armor, Requires Attunement*